President and CEO

 Fred began his career in 1972 as a volunteer teacher and counselor in a small western Alaska village.
 Over the next 19 years, he held a number of key positions in Alaska including deputy director of the State Employment and Training Agency; president of Kuskokwim Community College; and vice chancellor of the University of Alaska Anchorage.
 In 1991, Fred became the executive director of Covenant House in Los Angeles.
 Under his leadership, Covenant House California developed into a large, multi-service program working with homeless and at-risk youth in Los Angeles and Oakland.
 Fred Ali has more than 35 years of senior management experience with nonprofit organizations, educational institutions and government.
 He received his undergraduate degree from Santa Clara University, and his graduate degree in education from the University of Michigan.

 Fred was elected president of Weingart Foundation in June 1999 and named chief executive officer of the Foundation in 2006.
-He serves on the board of advisors for The Center on Philanthropy and Public Policy, University of Southern California (chairman) and as a senior fellow for the UCLA Luskin School of Public Affairs.
-Fred also serves on the boards of the California Association of Nonprofits (CalNonprofits) and Grantmakers for Effective Organizations, and previously served as board chair of Southern California Grantmakers.
+He serves on the boards of the California Association of Nonprofits (CalNonprofits), Grantmakers for Effective Organizations, and the Mayor’s Fund for Los Angeles.
+He previously served as board chair of Southern California Grantmakers.
+Fred also serves as chair of the board of advisors for The Center on Philanthropy and Public Policy, University of Southern California and as a senior fellow for the UCLA Luskin School of Public Affairs.
 He speaks regularly on issues pertaining to the nonprofit sector including sustainability, organizational effectiveness, capacity building and the impact of the recent economic downturn.